dburic/bash-scripts/README.md

 Installation
 ------------------------------

-[Yruba](https://github.com/morhekil/yruba), a build system for Bash, is needed for installation.

 The installation procedure will overwrite files without asking, so be careful.

 Choose an installation directory, say `/usr/local`, and modify the variable `LIBDIR` in `head.sh` so that it points to `/usr/local/lib/bash`.

-The variable `CONFIGDIR`, also in `head.sh` contains the directory where config files are kept.
+The variable `CONFIGDIR`, also in `head.sh`, contains the directory where config files are kept.
 The default `$HOME/.scripts` can be changed to any other directory.

-Now, simply do the following:
+Now execute the included setup script:

-    yruba prepare
+    ./setup prepare
-    sudo PREFIX=/usr/local yruba install
+    sudo ./setup --prefix=/usr/local install

-If you have chosen `$HOME` as your installation directory and are satisfied with the default config directory, then you don't have to edit `head.sh`, just call yruba:
+If you have chosen `$HOME` as your installation directory and `$HOME/.scripts` as your config directory, then you don't have to edit `head.sh`, just execute the setup script:

-    yruba install
+    ./setup install

-Executable files are copied to `$PREFIX/bin`, while libraries are copied to `$PREFIX/lib/bash`.
+Executable files are copied to the `bin` subdirectory, while libraries are copied to the `lib/bash` subdirectory of the chosen installation directory.

 Configuration
 ------------------------------